amr-abdelhamid/refbook/manuscript/main.md

 Adding some comments makes the method somehow more readable.
 Sometimes, they make it harder to read the code because it overloads the code with more information.
 But, for this example, it's a bit better.

 But, wait a minute.
 Why are we adding comments?
 To make the code more readable, right? which indicates that the code is not maintainable, according to our definition.
-Actually, this is why *explanatory comments* are generally considered a code smell.
+Actually, this is why *explanatory comments* are generally considered a code smell, or a sign of bad code.

 Now, let's work on this method.
 If you notice, comments are placed at perfect places.
 They give you a hint of the *Boundaries of Logical Units* inside the method.
 Such logical units are functionally cohesive and are candidate to become standalone methods.
 Not only that, the comment itself is a perfect starting point for naming of the newly born method.